smartaleciam/playcard/README.md

 ### Extra's Bits
 - Timed Card function (Countdowns from time of purchase)
 - Booking System (Keeps track of Bookings)
-- MemberShip Cards have photo attached in system (via webcam)
+- Membership Cards have photo ID attached in system (via Webcam Snapshot)
 - % Discount System (after a member has spent X dollars in past)
 - GST Calculation Switch (Include GST in price or not)